cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 ```

 > [!IMPORTANT]
 > For any lifecycle form, users will be required to configure the event occurrences using `SHACL` restrictions.
 Typically, `TerminatedServiceEvent`, `IncidentReportEvent`, `ContractRescission`, and `ContractTermination` can only accommodate a remarks property.
 For the `ServiceDispatchEvent`, users may assign additional dispatch details through defining more `SHACL` properties.
+Note that an id field must be included for a `ServiceDispatchEvent`.
 A sample file has been created in `./resources/shacl.ttl`

 ### 3.2 Automated Data Retrieval